 While it is true that most plants will show signs of wilting when they get thirsty, it could have a different reason.

 Before you water, you should do a quick inspection.
 Does the plant have enough light?
 Are there any visible bugs?
 Is the soil still wet, might it have been overwatered?
 All good reasons your plant might be wilting.

 If your plant is wilting but happy with the light, there are no bugs, and the soil is dry, go for it, water away.

-5. Indoor plants need a lot of sun.
+5. Indoor plants need a lot of sunlight.

-Yes, some plant benefit from a lot of direct sunlight.
+Yes, some plants benefit from a lot of direct sunlight.
 But it depends on the plant.

 Most indoor plants prefer less sun and will suffer from sunburn when placed in direct sun all day.
-So move your plant further away from the window if it gets too much sun.
-Or put a sheer curtain between to soften the rays.
+So move your plant further away from the window or put a sheer curtain between to soften the rays.

 6. Plants aren’t safe when you have pets.

 This is not completely true, but nonetheless something we should really talk about for a sec.